-Supporting preservation of the hotel where J.R.R.
-Tolkien stayed and sketched out much of his mythology.
+Campaigning for preservation of the hotel where J.R.R.
+Tolkien stayed and gained inspiration for his mythology.
 Jane Austen, G.K.
 Chesterton, Tennyson and H.W.
 Longfellow were also guests.
-The hotel featured in the film, “The French Lieutenant’s Woman”, starring Jeremy Irons and Meryl Streep.
-Please send any postings to me, Andrew Townsend, at email@example.com or add a comment.
-I would like to thank David Moss for his help.
-For local info and to get involved, see www.savethethreecupshotel.co.uk
+The hotel featured in the film, “The French Lieutenant’s Woman”.
+Please send articles to me, Andrew Townsend, at firstname.lastname@example.org or add a comment.
+Thanks to David Moss for all his work.
+Comments are closed at WDDC for the plans to redevelop the site but you can still write to the papers.

 Last week Philip Evans wrote in the View From Lyme Regis about the most loved buildings in the town and did not mention The Three Cups Hotel.
 I sent a letter suggesting that The Cups might well be the building which most people would associate with Lyme and want to stay in as visitors.
 You can click to Read More and see the text of my letter or follow this link and look for page 18 in this week's The Lyme Regis edition.